devmeto5/Api-Automation-Rest-Assured/README.md

 ## Getting Started

-Follow the steps below to set up and run the project locally.
+Follow the steps below to set up and run the project locally

 ### 1. Clone the Repository